tayganr/lakehouse/modules/module01a.md

 <div align="right"><a href="#module-01a---incremental-copy-to-raw-using-change-data-capture">↥ back to top</a></div>

 ## 4. Integration Dataset (Azure Data Lake Storage Gen2 - Raw)

+In this example, we are creating a reference to files within our Azure Data Lake Gen2 Storage Account and leveraging parameters to be able to dynamically specify the folder path and file name at runtime.

 1. Navigate to the **Data** hub
 2. Switch to the **Linked** tab